Fundamentals in computational neuroscience models (NSBV BC2004)

 Prerequisites: Introduction to Neuroscience (NSBV BC 1001), OR Introduction to Cellular and Molecular Biology (BIO BC 1502), OR permission of instructor.
 No prior coding experience is required.

 NSBV BC2004 assumes no prior coding or Matlab experience and has no mathematics prerequisites.
-If you have already taken the calculus series, or advanced mathematics courses, or programming courses, my Fundamentals course may be too easy for you.
+If you have already taken the calculus series, or advanced mathematics courses, and/or any programming courses, my Fundamentals course may be too easy for you.
 Please consider taking a more advanced course such as:

 BMEB W4020 Computational Neuroscience: Circuits in the Brain